fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040Examples.md

 Intended to use ACAN2040 with the CANHAT.
 This turns out to be the wrong thing to do for this hardware.

+It can be used with an external board with the SN65HVD230 CAN chip.
+I have one from Waveshare.

 ## CBUS_empty_Pico_v1

 This is a code from Duncan Greenwood which needs adapting for the CANHAT.